fschur/Evolutionary-Reinforcement-Learning-for-OpenAI-Gym/README.md

 The paper can be found here: [Simple random search provides a competitive approach to reinforcement learning](https://arxiv.org/abs/1803.07055)

 ## Augmented-Random-Search (ARS)
-ARS is an Evolutionary Strategy with a linear policy with weights w<sub>p<sub>.
+ARS is an Evolutionary Strategy where the policy is linear with weights w<sub>p<sub>

 Given an obervation s<sub>t<sub> an a ction a<sub>t<sub> is choosen by:

 Continuous case: